 The enduring legacy of Rosenwald Schools in Charlotte and throughout the American South

 During the Jim Crow era, segregation drove Black children into poor quality schools.
-But about 100 years ago, a collaboration between two unusual partners built almost 5,000 schoolhouses specifically for Black children throughout the South.
+But about 100 years ago, a collaboration between two unusual partners, Booker T. Washington and Julius Rosenwald, built almost 5,000 schoolhouses specifically for Black children throughout the South.

-Named after one of the partners, Julius Rosenwald, one-third of the South’s rural black school children and teachers were served by Rosenwald Schools by 1928, according to the African American Cultural Heritage Action Fund.
-The schools ultimately enriched the lives and education of a generation of Black families.
+One-third of the South’s rural black school children and teachers were served by Rosenwald Schools by 1928, according to the African American Cultural Heritage Action Fund.
+The schools ultimately enriched the lives and education of a generation of Black families, including in North Carolina.

-We speak with the exhibit’s creator and photographer as well as other experts about the legacy of the Rosenwald Schools in Mecklenburg County and throughout the American South.
+We speak with experts about the legacy of the Rosenwald Schools in Mecklenburg County and throughout the American South.

 Andrew Feiler, photographer, author and creator of the exhibit to be featured at the Charlotte Museum of History, “A Better Life for Their Children”